anttitane/AiWebSiteWatchdog/README.md

 7. Choose "Desktop app" (for local testing) or "Web application" (for server).
 8. Enter a name and click "Create".
 9. Download the `client_secret.json` file.
 10. Open the file and copy its contents.
 Set it as an environment variable `GOOGLE_CLIENT_SECRET_JSON` (see Environment Variables section below).
-The secret is no longer stored in the database for security reasons.
+11. On "Data access" tab add scopes for `.../auth/gmail.send` and `./auth/generative-language.peruserquota`
+12. Save changes.

 **Important:**
 - If your OAuth consent screen is in testing mode, you must add your Google account as a test user in the "Test users" section of the consent screen (found in the audience tab).